quentin452/Arcana-RPG/Readme.md

 # Compat problems

-The mod is only compatible with this fork of [Battletower](https://github.com/quentin452/battle-tower-continuation/releases/tag/V1.11) ant not the original
+The mod is only compatible with this fork of [Battletower](https://github.com/quentin452/battle-tower-continuation/releases/tag/V1.11) and not the original